MaritaGomez21/MaritaGomez21.github.io/_posts/2024-07-24-LWC-Carousel-Image.markdown

 To display an image from the org’s static resources

     1. One image file (vegetables)

 ![Static Resources Vegetables](/assets/images/StaticResourcesVegetables.png)

     2. an image file within multiple files in a zip file (uploaded as a static resource)

 ![Static Resources Ingredients](/assets/images/StaticResourcesIngredients.png)

     3. Expose the static resource URL for use; keyword: resourceURL

 ![recipeCarousel js file](/assets/images/recipeCarousel-js.png)

-### QUICK TIP: LWC Test file kept erroring out; to address the issue the following was changed: import {createElement } from ‘lwc’; to import { createElement } from "@lwc/engine-dom";
+## QUICK TIP: LWC Test file kept erroring out; to address the issue the following was changed: import {createElement } from ‘lwc’; to import { createElement } from "@lwc/engine-dom";

     4. To display the images use src={spicesUrl} as shown below

 ![recipeCarousel html file](/assets/images/recipeCarousel-html.png)

-### QUICK TEP: To center the component within the section of the lightning record page use “slds-align_absolute-center”
+## QUICK TIP: To center the component within the section of the lightning record page use “slds-align_absolute-center”

     5. Finally add the css

 ![recipeCarousel css file](/assets/images/recipeCarousel-css.png)

     6. If possible, extend this project by aligning the auto-replay button.

 ## Results (Version 1)

-Screenshot:
+Screenshot of the result on a lightning record page:

 ![Screenshot Carousel Demo](/assets/images/ScreenshotCarouselDemo.png)